lt20kmph/pmail/README.md

 ## Limitations and TODO

-- If database gets too large then scrolling is sluggish.
 - The algorithm to detect attachments is unreliable.
 - Handle searches with large number of results differently.
 - Improve error handling and logging.
+- Clean up and simplify code (It is quite muddled at the moment.)

 [1]: https://developers.google.com/gmail/api/quickstart/python
 [2]: http://w3m.sourceforge.net/